Korea's Employment Permit System (EPS): How It Works, Who It Admits, and What Happens After

 Key facts

-• EPS-TOPIK is 40 multiple-choice questions (20 Listening, 20 Reading) scored out of 200.
-The pass score is 80.
+- EPS-TOPIK is 40 multiple-choice questions (20 Listening, 20 Reading) over 50 minutes, scored on a 100-point scale per HRD Korea.
+Selection is by relative ranking against the country-sector quota, not a fixed pass score.
 Free study materials in 16 languages are available at epstopik.hrdkorea.or.kr.

-Korea's Employment Permit System (고용허가제, EPS) is the government-to-government program that places workers from 17 countries into Korean jobs in manufacturing, agriculture, fisheries, construction, and services.
+The Employment Permit System (고용허가제, EPS) places workers from 17 countries into Korean jobs in manufacturing, agriculture, fisheries, construction, and services.
 If you are researching how to come to Korea through this program, or you are already here and want to understand the system that admitted you, this guide covers the full picture: the application process, your rights at work, the limits of the E-9 visa, and the paths forward after your contract ends.

 What EPS is and where it came from